AdrianKhalatbari/Image-Based-Coin-Measurement-System/README.md

 ### Known Limitations
 - **Coins on textured backgrounds** - Checkerboard patterns cause coins to merge
 - **Touching/overlapping coins** - Detected as single blob
+- **Shadows near coins** - The shadow of the coin increases its diameter, leading to wrong classification
 - **Very small coins** - May fall below minimum area threshold

 ### Future Improvements